melmanm/melmanm.github.io/_posts/2023-01-28-article1-progressive-profiling-with-azure-b2c.md

 * Integration with external identity providers like GitHub or Facebook etc.
 * Customization of user experience during sign-in, sign-up, profile edit etc.
 * Extension of user identity with application-specific information
-* Incorporate custom services/API calls into authorization or authentication flow
+* Performing calls to external APIs during authorization or authentication

 Azure AD B2C supports all these scenarios and even more.
-In this article I will focus on progressive profiling implementation, taking advantage from Azure AD B2C support for highly customized user experience.
+In this article I will focus on progressive profiling implementation, taking advantage of Azure AD B2C support for highly customized user experience.

-Progressive Profiling is a gradual way of collecting user preferences.
+**Progressive Profiling** is a gradual way of collecting user preferences.
 As application collects user’s preferences it can provide more personalized, better suited experience.

 ## Table of contents
 - [The concept of Progressive Profiling](#the-concept-of-progressive-profiling)